Transitioning to En Pointe

 • can recognize when the body is in proper alignment.

 • have enough leg strength and range of motion.

 The great George Balanchine, ballet choreographer once said, “There is no reason to get a young dancer up on full pointe if she cannot do anything when she gets there!”
 Focusing on foundational training and strengthening can do so much to improve the success and reduce injuries in young ballerinas.
 When these are present, a ballerina can enjoy many healthy years of dancing.

-Dr. Jane S. Chung is a physician on the sports medicine team at Texas Scottish Rite Hospital for Children.
+Dr. Jane S. Chung is a physician on the sports medicine team at Scottish Rite for Children.
 She is board-certified in Pediatric Medicine and Sports Medicine.
 Dr. Chung specializes in concussion management, return-to-play decisions and non-operative management of musculoskeletal injuries in young and growing athletes.
 She has a particular interest in problems affecting female athletes.
 Dr. Chung completed her medical degree at St. George’s University School of Medicine; her internship and pediatric residency training at Louisiana State University Health Sciences Center, Children’s Hospital; and a fellowship in Pediatric Sports Medicine at the Case Medical Center, University Hospitals Rainbow Babies and Children’s Hospital in Cleveland, Ohio.